 Emphasis on development of oral proficiency in the language.
 Biblical, cultural, and literary readings of moderate difficulty from representative Spanish authors with discussion in Spanish of the reading selections.
 Review of composition and certain grammatical principles.
-Prerequisite: SPAN 1410-1420 or two high school units in Spanish, and a qualifying score on the placement examination.
+Prerequisite: SPAN 1420 or placement examination.